msunbay/zod-dbs/README.md

 export type UserUpdateRecord = Partial<UserInsertRecord>;
 ```

-Since reading and writing are two different operations, zod-pg generates separate schemas for reads, inserts and updates.
+Since reading and writing are two different operations, zod-dbs generates separate schemas for reads, inserts and updates.
 The `UsersTableInsertSchema` is used for creating new records, while the `UsersTableUpdateSchema` is a partial version of the insert schema, allowing you to update only specific fields.

 ### The Read Schemas